jpreagan/llmnop/README.md

 # LLMNOP

-LLMNOP is a command-line tool for LLMOps used to benchmark Large Language Model (LLM) performance metrics like throughput and latency.
+LLMNOP is a command-line tool for LLMOps used to benchmark Large Language Model (LLM) performance metrics.

 ## Features

 - Measures key performance indicators: TTFT, ~~TPOT~~, ~~Latency~~, and Throughput
 - Support for concurrent requests to simulate real-world load
+- Configurable input and output tokens distribution for realistic load testing
+- Standardizes metrics across models using BPE tokenization

 ## Installation